huishenlab/STORMqc/README.md

 Assuming you haven't deleted any files that were created by the pipeline, this will only regenerate the PDF of the QC plots.

+Note, values that fall outside of the limits provided will be colored white.
+This includes value that fall both above and below, so you won't necessarily be able to distinguish between the two.

 ## Processed Output from Pipeline

 As mentioned previously all processed outputs form the pipeline can be found in the `results/experiment_id/analysis`